Tad Dorgan: Life in Great Neck

 Tad Dorgan and his wife, Izole M., lived in Great Neck, New York in a house valued at $75,000.
 They had no biological children, but they raised two Chinese children to adulthood.
 Dorgan stopped attending sporting events in the early 1920s because of poor health, and a heart ailment kept him at home for the last eight years of his life, but he continued to produce sports comics for William Randolph Hearst until his death.
 He died in Great Neck of heart disease, hastened by pneumonia.
 Hearst newspapers announced his passing in front-page headlines and some of his cartoons were reprinted for a short time.
 Izole, a writer before she married Dorgan, was the vice-president of the National Doll and Toy Collectors Club.
 After Tad's death, she started a successful business manufacturing doll furniture.

 Books

-Dorgan's first book collection was Daffydills, published by Cupples & Leon in 1911.
-This was followed by several Indoor Sports collections.
+In 1911, Dorgan's art was the cover for a collection of works from 18 artists of the day.
+The compilation was entitled Daffydils, named after Dorgan's column.
+It was published by Cupples & Leon in 1911.
+He later began a column called Indoor Sports, examples of which can be found in the Library of Congress.